Lloyd Bridges: Blacklisting

 Bridges was blacklisted briefly in the 1950s after he admitted to the House Un-American Activities Committee that he had once been a member of the Actors' Laboratory Theatre, a group found to have had links to the Communist Party USA.
 He returned to acting after recanting his membership and serving as a cooperative witness, achieving his greatest success in television.

 Bridges made his TV debut in 1951 with "Man's First Debt" in The Bigelow Theatre.
 He had starring roles in the films The Fighting Seventh (1951), Three Steps North (1951), and Richer Than the Earth (1951).

 On TV he did "Rise Up and Walk" for Robert Montgomery Presents (1952) and "International Incident" for Studio One in Hollywood (1952) (the latter directed by Franklin J. Schaffner).
 Bridges had a supporting role in High Noon (1952).

-Bridges guest starred on Suspense ("Her Last Adventure") and Schlitz Playhouse ("This Plane for Hire"), and had support roles in Plymouth Adventure (1952) and The Sabre and the Arrow (1953).
+Bridges guest starred on Suspense ("Her Last Adventure") and Schlitz Playhouse ("This Plane for Hire"), and had supporting roles in Plymouth Adventure (1952) and The Sabre and the Arrow (1953).
 Bridges returned to leads in The Tall Texan (1953) for Lippert Pictures.

 Bridges was in "The Long Way Home" for Goodyear Playhouse (1953), and appeared in The Kid from Left Field (1953) and City of Bad Men (1953) for Fox.
 He travelled to the UK to star in The Limping Man (1953) for Cy Endfield.
 He returned to Broadway in Dead Pigeon (1953–54), which had a short run.

 He had the lead in a horse movie, Prince of the Blue Grass (1954) and returned to England to make Third Party Risk (1954) for Hammer Films.

 In Hollywood Bridges supported Joel McCrea in Wichita (1955) and had the lead in Roger Corman's low-budget Apache Woman (1955).